 Going away for a day trip is often enough to refresh and recharge after a busy week.
 When you don’t have a lot of days left to use up for holiday going away for one day can feel like a real treat.
 And when you have that day off, one of the best things that you can do is go out and enjoy nature.

 Going for a hike (or gentle stroll whichever you prefer) is one of the best ways to enjoy your days off.
-The fresh air, stunning views, there are endless reasons why you should go hiking – if you haven’t already!
+With the fresh air, stunning views, there are endless reasons why you should go hiking – if you haven’t already!
 Hiking will help you and transform you both physically and mentally.
 Plus, it’s a great way to fill in the time when you’re not travelling or working…

 1. Wear the Right Walking Boots